chrisnoonan98675/site/xl-release/how-to/remote-completion-plugin.markdown

 - XL Release 8.0.0
 ---

-# Using the Remote completion task
+# Using the remote completion task
-The Remote completion task allows you to complete or fail a certain task without logging into XL Release from a remote place without access to a company’s network.
+The remote completion task allows you to complete or fail a certain task without logging into XL Release from a remote place without access to a company’s network.

-## How to use the Remote completion task
+## How to use the remote completion task
-A Remote completion task represents a step in a template or release that must be completed by a person, remotely or from within XL Release.
+A remote completion task represents a step in a template or release that must be completed by a person, remotely or from within XL Release.
-Like other task types, you can assign Remote completion tasks to a single user or to a release team.
+Like other task types, you can assign remote completion tasks to a single user or to a release team.

-**_TODO img of Remote completion tasks_**
+**_TODO img of remote completion tasks_**

-In the release flow editor, Remote completion tasks have a purple border.
+In the release flow editor, remote completion tasks have a purple border.

-When a Remote completion task has been started, the users that are assigned to the task will receive an email.
+When a remote completion task has been started, the users that are assigned to the task will receive an email.
 This email contains two buttons Complete task and Fail task.

 **_TODO img of email with buttons_**